Find Fairies in This Fairy Garden Trail FREE in Hendersonville, NC

 The Gardens

-Bullington Gardens is only a little over an hour north of Greenville and is a beautiful spot to stop and literally smell the roses.
+Bullington Gardens is only about 2 hours from Charlotte.
+It is a beautiful spot to stop and literally smell the roses.
 The gardens are public and encompass 12 acres right in the middle of the apple orchards in that part of Western North Carolina.
+There is no admission fee to the gardens.

 They also do several events and programs aimed at education and carry on the legacy and vision of Bob Bullington, who collected many unusual trees and plants.
 They often have school groups come out and learn about horticultural science.